 - The Fashion Tour class provides students with an overview of the fashion industry and prepares them for internships

 - Faculty and staff in the Fashion Studies Program, College Career and Internship offices work with students to help define their goals, explore internship options, and complete the application process

-- Click here for information on the semester in New York City program and local and regional internship sites.
+- Read more about the semester in New York City program and sample internship sites on our Fashion Internships page

 Assistant Designer Technical Designer